(Posted December 2023)

 Asynchronous learning is becoming more prevalent, especially for working professionals.
 Understanding how to navigate asynchronous learning and integrate it with your own learning style will serve you well as you continue your professional CPA journey.

-Check out our asynchronous learning options for the PEP Core and Elective modules, the CFE, and Continuing Professional Development.
+Check out our asynchronous learning options for the PEP Core and Elective modules, the CPA Common Final Examination (CFE), and Continuing Professional Development.